 “AHPA appreciates Rupa’s willingness to take on the roles and responsibilities of board chair,” said AHPA President Michael McGuffin.
 “AHPA will benefit from Rupa’s strong leadership skills and extensive experience in the herbal products industry.”

 For more information on AHPA, please visit www.ahpa.org.

 AHPA is the national trade association and voice of the herbal products industry.
 AHPA is comprised of more than 400 member companies, consisting primarily of domestic and foreign companies doing business as growers, processors, manufacturers and marketers of herbs and herbal products as foods, dietary supplements, cosmetics, and non-prescription drugs, and also including companies that provide expert services to the herbal trade.

-Celebrating 40 years of business, BI is a global full-service supplier of dietary supplement and functional food ingredients including plant-based powders and teas, standardized and ratio extracts, proteins, fibers, vitamin mineral premixes, custom blends, granular ingredients and other specialty processes.
+BI is a global full-service supplier of dietary supplement and functional food ingredients including plant-based powders and teas, standardized and ratio extracts, proteins, fibers, vitamin mineral premixes, custom blends, granular ingredients and other specialty processes.
 BI offers more than 200 ingredients that have been determined as safe for use in foods and beverages by the FDA or FEMA, the Flavors and Extracts Manufacturers Association.
-In 2002, BI pioneered a steam sterilization process, known as Protexx HP® Green Steam™, which is the industry’s only species-specific, organic sterilization method.
-All BI ingredients undergo stringent quality analysis that includes heavy metal, pesticide and irradiation testing with a validated kill step.
-All BI ingredients are also tested under the company’s Identilok® species identification process.
+In 2002, BI pioneered a steam sterilization process, known as Protexx HP® Green Steam™, which is the industry’s only species-specific, organic sterilization method with a validated kill step.
+All BI ingredients undergo stringent quality analysis that includes heavy metals, pesticides, irradiation, and Identilok®, BI’s species identification process.
 The company has also developed a proprietary process, UltraHD®, which creates high-density herbal powders allowing for superior flow and less dusting during the manufacturing process.
 For more information, visit www.botanicals.com.